kubernetes-sigs/kubespray/contrib/terraform/openstack/README.md

   export TF_VAR_auth_url=${OS_AUTH_URL}
 ```

+##### Alternative: etcd inside masters

-If you want to provision master or node VMs that don't use floating ips, write on a `my-terraform-vars.tfvars` file, for example:
+If you want to provision master or node VMs that don't use floating ips and where etcd is inside masters, write on a `my-terraform-vars.tfvars` file, for example:

 ```
 number_of_k8s_masters = "1"